modmail-dev/Modmail/README.md

 ## Thanks For Using This Bot!

-If you do use the bot, a star on this repository is appreciated ;) If you want to support me here is my [patreon](https://www.patreon.com/kyber).
+If you do use the bot, a star on this repository is appreciated!
+If you want to support me here is my [patreon](https://www.patreon.com/kyber).

 This project is licenced under MIT.